MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 ## Clean up resources

 You can leave the app and database running as long as you want for further development work.
-Otherwise, to avoid incurring ongoing charges, delete the resource group create for this tutorial, which deletes all the resources contained within it:
+Otherwise, to avoid incurring ongoing charges, delete the resource group created for this tutorial, which deletes all the resources contained within it:

 1. On the Azure portal, enter "DjangoPostgres-Tutorial-rg" in the search bar at the top of the window, then select the same name under **Resource Groups**.